 Addiction is a chronic disease.
 Some people assume that becoming addicted to drugs or alcohol is a sign of weakness or a symptom of questionable morals.
 These assumptions are wrong.
 While the initial decision to drink or use drugs is your own, many people aren’t aware of how quickly drug and alcohol dependency can develop and lead to addiction.

-Long-term drug and alcohol abuse structurally and chemically alters your brain, particularly the reward center (ventral tegmental) which is responsible for how you respond to triggers that entice you to use drugs or alcohol.
+Long-term drug and alcohol abuse structurally and chemically alters your brain, particularly the reward center (ventral tegmental), responsible for how you respond to triggers that entice you to use drugs or alcohol.

 You are not alone.
 There are millions of people across America with some form of drug or alcohol addiction.
 The National Council on Alcoholism